 If you experience access issues with an e-book:

-Report access and other technical issues to library staff or via Ask the Library.
+Report access and other technical issues to library staff or via Ask the Library

-Q: Can students access e-books from off-campus?
+Q: Can users access e-books from off-campus?

 Q: Will a title I found this semester still be available next academic year?